mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index:: interact, @interact, interactive applets

-In this section we will discuss the creation of interactive "applets" in the Sage notebook.
+In this section we will discuss the creation of interactive "applets" in the SageMath notebook.
 These are done using the :obj:`@interact` decorator and are often called *interacts*.
 A decorator is a just a fancy piece of python which allows for you to create new functions out of old in a quick and concise fashion.
 You don't have to fully understand decorators to be able to follow this material but If you are interested you can read a very nice `blog post`_ about decorators by Bruce Eckel of `Thinking in Python`_ Fame.

 .. _blog post:  http://www.artima.com/weblogs/viewpost.jsp?thread=240808
 .. _Thinking in Python: http://www.mindview.net/Books/TIPython

 We will begin with the most simple applet.
 One that creates a single input box and then displays the results.

 .. image:: pics/interact_step1.png
 	:alt: Simple "Hello World" Interact Applet